Anxiety, stress, mood swings, Maria Rescigno: «I'll explain the gut-brain axis and the diet to protect it» - Breaking Latest News

 Fermented foods…

-Fermented foods are also excellent for the microbiota (such as yogurt, kefir, kimchi, miso), which have the second advantage of not generally causing stomach discomfort: «The gases that are produced during fermentation are eliminated with the preparation of the food itself, eliminating the root of the problems of bloating and flatulence».
+Fermented foods are also excellent for the microbiota (such as yogurt, kefir, kimchi, miso), which have the second advantage of generally not causing stomach discomfort: the gases that are produced during fermentation are eliminated with the preparation of the food itself, eliminating the root of the problems of swelling and flatulence.

 …And the pre-fermented foods in the kitchen